Urmik11/IPL-Website/README.md

 This project was a great exercise in:
 - Structuring clean and reusable layouts
 - Experimenting with modern styling
 - Polishing the basics of UI design
+- Responsive design

 While it’s simple, it marks a solid step forward in my **frontend development journey**, and I’m excited to keep leveling up my skills. 🚀